TOO MUCH INSURANCE

 Buying insurance is buying peace of mind, or so goes the sales pitch.
-And while some insurance products are definitely worth their cost, Cheapism.com has identified others that you often can do without.
+And while some insurance products are definitely worth their cost, we have identified others that you often can do without.
+Whether you're looking for auto insurance, life insurance or wondering what coverage you need when renting a car or booking travel, find out what to consider before signing up.

 Next time you make a large electronics or appliance purchase, chances are the sales representative will eagerly tell you about the extended warranty you should buy.
-A New York Times article points out that this type of insurance is rarely worth the price and then shows how to determine when it is.
+Consumer Reports points out that this type of insurance is rarely worth the price and that not only are most products reliable, repairs rarely cost what you've invested in insurance.

 Rental car insurance is a confusing matter.
 One optional add-on that's typically presented at the counter is almost never worth the extra money: the collision damage waiver (CDW), which covers the loss of, or damage to, the rental car.
 Most major credit cards provide this coverage for free as long as you pay for the rental with that card.